danfuzz/samizdat/doc/samizdat-0-lib/Map.md

 Returns the list of keys contained in the given map, in sorted order.

-#### `mapPut(map, key, value) <> map`

-Returns a map just like the given one, except with a new mapping for `key` to `value`.
-The result has a replacement for the existing mapping for `key` in `map` if such a one existed, or has an additional mapping in cases where `map` didn't already bind `key`.
-These two scenarios can be easily differentiated by either noting a change in size (or not) between original and result, or by explicitly checking for the existence of `key` in the original.

 #### `mappingKey(map) <> .`

 Returns the sole key of the given map, which must be a single-mapping map.